chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 Installing CCM takes a little more pre-thought than simply running the package installs.
 While it is envisioned that CCM will be installed across multiple servers (split installation), it is certainly possible to run CCM on a single server (monolithic).

-When setting up Central ManagementCurrently, the CCM packages do not provision the SQL Server Database Permissions that are required for the CCM components to function.
+When setting up Central Management, currently, the CCM packages do not provision the SQL Server Database Permissions that are required for the CCM components to function.
 It is assumed that the necessary permissions have already been provided (see the [FAQ](#how-can-i-add-sql-server-permissions-through-powershell) for one method of doing it).

 > :memo: **NOTE**
 >